discourse/discourse-github/README.md

 Follow the [plugin installation guide](https://meta.discourse.org/t/install-a-plugin/19157?u=eviltrout).

 ## After Installation

-You need to enable the plugin on Settings -> Plugins
+You need to enable the plugin on Settings -> Plugins.

+You can generate an [access token](https://github.com/settings/tokens) on Github.
+Be sure to give it the `public_repo` scope.
+Paste that token into the `github linkback access token` setting.

+Finally, add the projects you wish to post to in the `github linkback projects`a site setting.